 Throughout this investigation, the UV-160A from Shimadzu Corporation in Kyoto, Japan, was used to detect absorbance for several assays.
-Additionally, a Perkin-Elmer Model 2380 atomic absorption spectrophotometer from Waltham, Massachusetts, USA, was utilized to determine the minerals.
-Additionally, a Consta Metvic 4100 pump, a Spectra Series AS100, a Spectra System UV 1000 UV/Visible Spectrophotometer Detector, a Spectra System FL 3000, and a PC 1000 system software were utilized with SP Thermo Separation Products Liquid Chromatography (Thermo Separation Products, San Jose, CA, USA).
-Adsorbosil C18 (5 μ M, 100 mm \times 4.6 mm I.d.) for the analysis of water-soluble vitamins and regular Ultrasphere Si (5 μ M, 250 mm \times 4.6 mm I.d.) for the analysis of fat-soluble vitamins were the columns that were employed (Alltech, Deerfield, IL, USA).
+A Perkin-Elmer Model 2380 atomic absorption spectrophotometer from Waltham, Massachusetts, USA, was used to analyze the minerals.
+Furthermore, a micro diaphragm pump, Pneumatic pressure and vacuum, Flow Rate 0.4 L/min, a Spectra System UV 1000 UV/Visible and PC 1000 system software were employed in conjunction with liquid chromatography (Thermo Separation Products, San Jose, CA, USA) to separation, with columns used were Adsorbosil C18 (5 μM, 100 mm × 4.6 mm I.d.) for the analysis of hydrophilic vitamins and ordinary Ultrasphere Si (5 μ M, 250 mm \times 4.6 mm I.d.) for the analysis of vitamins soluble in fat (Alltech, Deerfield, IL, USA).